R586 road (Ireland)

 The R586 road is a long regional road in Ireland.
 It starts at Bandon, then goes through Enniskean, Dunmanway, Drimoleague and terminates at the N71 road (Ireland) roughly 5 KM from Bantry.
-The R586 is often called "A short way around west cork" because its faster than the N71.
+The R586 is often called "A short way around west cork" because its more faster than the N71.
 The speed limit is 80 km/h but after Enniskean, it goes to 100 km/h. regional road in Republic of Ireland, located in West Cork.